Bali Tourist Attractions: Avoid the Crowds at These 4 Places

 Bali is such a popular holiday destination and for a good reason.
 But sometimes you just want to experience the area like a local and dodge all the tourists.

-This can be almost impossible in a place with a constant wave of international travellers, however there are a few little hidden gems in Bali that haven’t been tainted just yet.
+This can be almost impossible in a place with a constant wave of international travellers, however, there are a few little hidden Bali tourist attractions that haven’t been tainted just yet.
 So grab some cheap flights to Bali and check out the four best places to avoid all the crowds and tourists in Bali.

 If you’re a lover of all things yoga and culture than Ubud is perfect for you.
-Located just an hour north of the airport, up in the mountains Ubud is a traditional country town, oozing in arts and crafts, nature and traditions.
+Located just an hour north of the airport, up in the mountains Ubud is a traditional country town, oozing in arts and crafts, nature and traditions – there’s plenty of great things to do in Ubud.

 Wander your way through the streets and you’ll see many different shops and stalls selling local crafts, textiles and woodcarvings.
 Make your way to one of the best art museums in the country to admire some local art or better yet visit a local art studio and get creative.